JoergR75/amd-therock-7.14-pytorch-docker-cdna-rdna-automated-deployment/README.md

 - Ubuntu 22.04.5:

-  During installation, it may be required to add `nomodeset` to the GRUB boot parameters to prevent boot hangs.
+  During the **server** installation, it may be required to add `nomodeset` to the GRUB boot parameters to prevent boot hangs.

   In the GRUB menu (for example, at **"Try or Install Ubuntu Server"**):
   - Highlight the installation entry